CAMC initiates telemedicine site at Montgomery General

 Going to the doctor for specialized care just got a little easier for residents of the Upper Kanawha Valley area.

 On Tuesday, July 25, CAMC Telemedicine — Montgomery was unveiled at Montgomery General Hospital.
-The new telemedicine center will be housed on the hospital’s second floor in Suite 204-B at 401 6th Ave.
+The new telemedicine center will be housed on the hospital’s second floor in Suite 204-B at 401 6th Avenue.

 According to Breanna Chandler, telehealth operations director for Charleston Area Medical Center, the addition of the telemedicine center will result in cooperation, not competition, between the hospitals.